 Other chronic conditions can develop from prolonged exposure to drywall dust.
 Crystalline silica is considered a human carcinogen and may cause lung cancer.
 Drywall dust is also associated with asthma and autoimmune diseases, including scleroderma (thickening of the skin), systemic lupus erythematosus, rheumatoid arthritis and kidney disease.
 Drywall workers who are exposed to crystalline silica are also at an increased risk for tuberculosis, kidney diseases and renal disease.

 Because symptoms may not develop until years after the exposure to drywall dust, victims of lung cancer and silicosis may need legal assistance when filing their claim.
-The Kansas City construction injury attorneys at Kansas City Accident Injury Attorneys can help.
-We understand the Missouri Worker’s Compensation process and we can help you determine if a third party is liable for your injury.
-To learn more and take the first step towards getting your medical bills paid, contact Kansas City Accident Injury Attorneys at 888-348-2616.
+Our attorneys are here to help you.
+We understand the Missouri & Kansas Workers’ Compensation processes and we can help you determine if a third party is liable for your ailments.
+To learn more and take the first step towards getting your medical bills paid, contact us at 888-348-2616 for a free, no-obligation consultation.